szapp/Ninja/README.md

 # Legal

-Ninja is free software and released under The MIT License (MIT).
+Ninja is free software and released under the MIT License (MIT).

 # Changelog